shriomy/Herbifors/README.md

 Please create your Consumers and Producers as new modules inside relevent directory(Consumer/Producer).

+Maintaining the file structure is highly important here.

 Here is the folder structure
 Herbifors/                         # Root project folder │